aozora0000/nginxbrew/README.md

 ## Customize configuration

-You can customize Nginxbrew behavior by changing ENV.
+You can choose other home dir for nginxbrew by the following env.

-    NGINXBREW_HOME   # change nginxbrew root directory from ~/nginxbrew to somewhere NGINXBREW_USER   # linux user for nginx
+    NGINXBREW_HOME   # change nginxbrew root directory from ~/nginxbrew to somewhere
-    NGINXBREW_GROUP  # linux group for nginx

-You can change directory/options for nginx if you write configfile for nginxbrew.
+And if you write configfile, You can change directory/options for nginxbrew.

 The following my_config.rb is configuration to share $prefix of nginx & nginx.conf troughout all builds of nginx.